Table of Contents

 Modern browsers offer built-in developer tools that can be used to inspect WebRTC connections (See more details in the previous blog post):

-- WebRTC Internals: Access detailed logs and statistics of WebRTC connections by navigating to
+- WebRTC Internals: Access detailed logs and statistics of WebRTC connections by

 chrome://webrtc-internals/